Kistler-Group/sdbus-cpp/doc/using-sdbus-c++.md

 How shall we use connections in relation to D-Bus objects and object proxies?

-A D-Bus connection is represented by a `Connection` instance.
+A D-Bus connection is represented by a `IConnection` instance.
 Each connection needs an event loop being run upon it.
 So it needs a thread handling the event loop.
 This thread serves all incoming and outgoing messages and all communication towards D-Bus daemon.

 One process can have multiple D-Bus connections, with assigned unique bus names or without, as long as those with assigned bus names do not share a common bus name.

-A D-Bus connection can be created for and used exclusively by one D-Bus object (represented by one `Object` instance) or D-Bus object proxy (represented by one `ObjectProxy` instance), but can very well be used by and shared across multiple objects, multiple proxies or even both multiple objects and proxies at the same time.
+A D-Bus connection can be created for and used exclusively by one D-Bus object (represented by one `IObject` instance) or one D-Bus proxy (represented by one `IProxy` instance), but can very well be used by and shared across multiple objects, multiple proxies or even both multiple objects and proxies at the same time.
 When shared, one must bear in mind that the access to the connection is mutually exclusive and is serialized.
 This means, for example, that if an object's callback is going to be invoked for an incoming remote method call and in another thread we use a proxy to call remote method in another process, the threads are contending and only one can go on while the other must wait and can only proceed after the first one has finished, because both are using a shared resource -- the connection.

 The former case (1:1) is one extreme; it's usually simple, has zero resource contention, but hurts scalability (for example, 50 proxies in our program need 50 D-Bus connections and 50 event loop threads upon them).
 The latter case (1:N) is the other extreme -- all D-Bus objects and proxies share one single connection.
 This is the most scalable solution (since, for example, 5 or 200 objects/proxies use always one single connection), but may increase contention and hurt concurrency (since only one of all those objects/proxies can work with the connection at a time).
 And then there are limitless options between the two (for example, we can use one connection for all objects, and another connection for all proxies in our service...). sdbus-c++ gives its users freedom to choose whatever approach is more suitable to them in their application at fine granularity.